The role of final-state interaction modeling in neutrino energy reconstruction and oscillation measurements

-A vital component of these measurements is the precise reconstruction of the incoming neutrino energy from the products of charged-current neutrino interactions with the nuclear targets within detectors, alongside an associated accurate modeling of the true-to-reconstructed neutrino energy response function~\cite{NuSTEC:2017hzk}.
-This is particularly important for experiments like DUNE that are designed with a broad-band neutrino beam and will infer oscillation probabilities over a wide energy range.
+A vital component of these measurements is the precise reconstruction of the incoming neutrino energy from the visible products of neutrino interactions with the nuclear targets within detectors~\cite{NuSTEC:2017hzk}.
+This is particularly important for experiments like DUNE that are designed with a broadband neutrino beam and will infer oscillation probabilities over a wide energy range.
 The core technology of the DUNE detectors is the liquid argon time projection chamber (LArTPC), which can provide a detailed reconstruction of neutrino interaction products following neutrino interactions with argon nuclei~\cite{DUNE:2020ypp}.
-The reconstruction of the incident neutrino energy relies on summing the energy of the interaction products.
-Since neutral particles are largely invisible in a LArTPC, the accuracy of neutrino energy reconstruction depends on the modeling of the constituents of the hadronic final state.
-In this context, several processes warrant careful investigation.
-Of particular importance are final-state interactions (FSI), where hadrons produced in the initial neutrino interaction undergo further scattering inside the nucleus before exiting, thereby altering observable particle multiplicities and kinematics~\cite{Dytman:2021ohr,NuSTEC:2017hzk}.
+The reconstruction of the incident neutrino energy relies on summing the energy of the visible interaction products.
+Since different particles leave different fractions of their energy as visible signatures in a LArTPC, the accuracy of neutrino energy reconstruction depends on the modeling of the constituents of the hadronic final state.
+This is sensitive to final-state interactions (FSI), where hadrons produced in the initial neutrino interaction undergo further scattering inside the nucleus before exiting, altering observable particle multiplicities and kinematics~\cite{Dytman:2021ohr,NuSTEC:2017hzk} .

-FSI can alter the kinematics and even change the type of particles that can be detected in the final state of neutrino interactions, leading to biases and uncertainties in the inferred neutrino energy~\cite{NuSTEC:2017hzk}.
-These biases pose concerns as they can obscure oscillation effects, potentially causing degeneracies with oscillation parameters.
-Furthermore, there are large uncertainties associated with the models that describe FSI processes~\cite{Dytman:2021ohr}.

 In this work, we use simulations of neutrino interactions with different FSI models with the DUNE neutrino flux~\cite{dunefluxurl,DUNE:2020ypp} and baseline (1300 km) as a case study to assess how different FSI models affect reconstructed neutrino energies and the resulting energy spectra.
-We then investigate how these distortions compare to the variations in oscillation parameters at the level of precision that future LBL experiments aim to measure~\cite{Hyper-Kamiokande:2025fci, DUNE:2020jqi}.
-Through this study, we highlight the potential for plausible variations of FSI modeling to be degenerate with variations of neutrino oscillation parameters, thereby emphasizing the need for precise modeling of FSI to achieve the experiments' ambitious goals.
+We then provide a novel comparison of the size of these distortions to variations of oscillation parameters at the level of precision that future LBL experiments aim to measure~\cite{Hyper-Kamiokande:2025fci, DUNE:2020jqi}.